leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 Convert pyannote-audio's speaker diarization pipeline to C++.

-**Note**: this project is more like an experiement, not product ready in terms of performance.

 Whole pipeline is splitted into 3 stages,
 - segment
 - embedding
 - clustering

 For segment and embedding part,
-1. export embedding and segmentation from python code to onnx model,
+1. export embedding and segmentation from python code to onnx model, which later be used in c++.
-2. convert pre-embedding, post-embedding, pre-segment, post-segment.
+2. convert pre-embedding, post-embedding, pre-segment, post-segment to c++.

 For clustering, convert all python code to C++ code.